 Invite your Local Officials and Legislators to library events.

-Promoting Good Relations with Local Government
+Promoting Good Relations

 Library trustees in West Virginia operate with some degree of autonomy and authority in managing their libraries.
 The West Virginia Code vests library boards with many powers.
 Other statutes govern the library's financial affairs.